dward2/BME547/Assignments/UnitTestingCIAssignment.md

 in actual use but are adapted for this assignment specifically.

 ### Approach
-* Log into GitHub and visit the GitHub Classroom link provided in Sakai.
+* Log into GitHub and visit the GitHub Classroom link provided in Canvas.
 This will create a repository for your submission.
 * Clone this repository to your local computer.
 * Set-up GitHub Actions in this repository to implement CI testing.